department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 A VA-backed purchase loan often offers:

+- **No down payment** as long as the sales price isn’t higher than the home’s appraised value (the value set for the home after an expert reviews the property)
 - **Better terms and interest rates** than other loans from private banks or mortgage companies (also called lenders)
-- **The ability to borrow up to $424,100** in most areas, with higher loan limits for some high-cost counties
+- **The ability to borrow up to the FannieMae/FreddieMac conforming loan limit** on a no-down payment loan in most areas—and more in some high-cost counties.
+You can borrow more than this amount if you want to make a down payment.
+[See current effective loan limits](http://www.benefits.va.gov/HOMELOANS/purchaseco_loan_limits.asp).
-- **No down payment** as long as the sales price isn’t higher than the home’s appraised value (the value set for the home after an expert reviews the property)
 - **No need for private mortgage insurance (PMI)**, a type of insurance that protects the lender if you end up not being able to pay your mortgage.
 PMI is usually required on conventional loans if you make a down payment of less than 20% of the total mortgage amount.
 - **Fewer closing costs**, which may be paid by the seller
 - **No penalty fee** if you pay the loan off early

-If you qualify for a VA-backed home loan, you can use the loan to:
+If you qualify for a VA-backed purchase loan, you can use the loan to:

+-	Buy a single-family home, up to 4 units
--	Buy a house or a condo unit in a VA-approved project
+- Buy a condo in a VA-approved project
 -	Buy a home and improve it
 -	Buy a manufactured home or lot
 -	Build a new home